zikasak/ReadOnlyBot/README.md

 This Telegram bot helps you to administrate Telegram groups.

-There are two functions in this bot at the moment:
+There are three functions in this bot at the moment:

 1. Read only mode.
 2. Fast answering by commands